-The Pyrénées region is situated in the South of France, sharing a border with several of Spain’s northern states.
-This helps make it one of the sunniest places in France and the perfect pick for an outdoorsy vacation.
+The Midi-Pyrénées region is situated in the South of France, sharing a border with several of Spain’s northern states.
+This helps make it one of the sunniest places in the country and the perfect pick for an outdoorsy vacation.

-A holiday in the Pyrénées can give you a fantastic sense of variety and freedom.
+Camping holidays in the Midi-Pyrénées give you a fantastic sense of variety and freedom.
 Take in the fresh air with hikes in every corner of the region - from the Massif Central Mountains to the Pyrénées National Park - along over 30,000km of designated hiking trails suitable for all capabilities.

-If you want a break from all that fresh air and those glorious panoramas, Toulouse is a wonderful city to explore that’s got both heritage and contemporary cultural draws.
-Nearby walled Carcassonne is also a memorable spot - plus it’s commonly included in one of the stages of the iconic Tour de France.
+If you want a break from all that fresh air and those glorious panoramas, Toulouse is a wonderful city to explore that has both heritage and contemporary cultural draws.
+Nearby walled Carcassonne is also a memorable spot that is commonly included in one of the stages of the iconic Tour de France.

-Toulouse - Enjoy a wander around Toulouse to take in the city’s pretty pink buildings and lively atmosphere.
-The space museum - le Cite de l’Espace - is one of the top rated attractions and particularly great for kids.
+Enjoy a wander around Toulouse to take in the city’s pretty pink buildings and lively atmosphere.
+The space museum le Cite de l’Espace is one of the top rated attractions and particularly great for kids.

-Millau Viaduct - If you’ve got a head for heights, you’ll enjoy the Millau Viaduct.
-It currently holds the world record for the tallest bridge – it’s 343 metres tall! - and it links Clermont-Ferrand with Béziers and Narbonne.
+Those with a head for heights will enjoy the Millau Viaduct, which currently holds the record for the world’s tallest bridge standing at 343 metres tall and links Clermont-Ferrand with Béziers and Narbonne.

-Puy du Sancy - Take a cable car up this peak to enjoy stunning views over the Massif Central Mountains.
-If you prefer to keep your feet closer to the ground, the historic Capucin funicular is the oldest funicular in France.
+Take a cable car up the peak of Puy du Sancy to enjoy stunning views over the Massif Central Mountains.
+If you prefer to keep your feet closer to the ground, the historic Capucin funicular is the oldest example of its kind in France.

-Volcans d'Auvergne Natural Regional Park - The Auvergne is situated to the north of the Midi Pyrénées and is known for its volcanoes.
-Its National Park is the largest in France and fantastic for hiking, biking and exploring nature.
+The Volcans d'Auvergne Natural Regional Park is situated to the north of the Midi Pyrénées and is known for its volcanoes.
+The park is the largest in France and fantastic for hiking, biking and exploring nature.